ravi7564/Arch-hyprland-ricing/README.md

 i am using:
-nwg-look for managing theme and icon and related setting for all gtkk apps. kvantummanager for managing kde settings and apps with qt5ct and qt6ct.
+nwg-look for managing theme and icon and related setting for all gtkk apps. kvantummanager for managing kde settings and apps with qt5ct and qt6ct. network-manager-applet  for managing wifi with hyprpanel bluez bluez-utils  for managing bluetooth brightnessctl   for managing brightness for keyboard